INDA23PlusPlus/vm/src/binary/README.md

 ## Code format
 The code section consists of a list of instructions.
-Each instruction is a single byte for the opcode, followed by an optional ILEB128/ULEB128 operand.
+Each instruction is a single byte for the opcode, followed by an optional ILEB128/ULEB128/float operand.
+Floats are encoded as 64-bit IEEE-754-2008 floats, bitcast to little endian unsigned 64-bit integers.
 The type of the operand is determined from the opcode.
 Unsigned values are used for instructions which deal with addresses or string/field indices, while signed values are used for instructions which deal with arithmetic, integer values and local variables.